-Measure J - In November, voters passed an initiative requiring the District to, if and when feasible, acquire all the water supply and distribution facilities of California American Water.
-The District has assembled a team of experts to examine feasibility and to report its findings in mid-2019.
+Measure J - In November 2018, voters passed an initiative requiring the District to, if and when feasible, acquire all the water supply and distribution facilities of California American Water.
+The District assembled a team of experts to examine feasibility and to report its findings in mid-2019.
+The District reported on the initial findings that an acquisition is economically feasible in November 2019.
+The Board voted in December 2019 to approve the second phase of the feasibility to be completed by July 2020.